T-O-R-U-S/Shrimp1/README.md

 In Shrimp, you cannot simply pass a function to an If statement like so:
 ```
 #!
 Wrong
-if eq true true do AnyFunc
+if eq true true: AnyFunc
 ```
 Instead, you must inclose it in `>` and `<` to indicate to the parser that you wish to pass in a function
 ```
 #!
 Correct
-if >eq true true< do AnyFunc
+if >eq true true< : AnyFunc
 ```

 ### Variable references
 Prefix any name with `$` and it becomes a variable reference.
 If the variable doesn't exist, then it throws an error.

 ### Nested parsing
 This parses any statements inside it again.
 To use it, enclose your arguments in `!(` and `)`.
+If there is a bug in the interpreter when parsing arguments, use !() to see if it fixes anything

 ## The Shrimp built-in functions